Maponya994/Maponya-Regression_Project/README.md

 # Regression Project – Predicting Average Temperature

+## Requirements
+All required Python libraries are listed in `requirements.txt`.
+To install them, run:
+pip install -r requirements.txt

 ## Project Aim
 The aim of this project was to analyze and predict average temperature using agricultural and environmental data.
 The dataset was provided by the FAO and IPCC.